hoytpr/Lacto_genome/README.md

 General Description is on the **[Project](/project.md)** page.

+These data were submitted to NCBI and used the INSDC standards for genome assembly submission.

 The bioinformatics of this project will be placed in the following files.

 1. [Metadata](/metadata.md)